ABOUT THE EVENT

 - Nanotechnology for Clean Energy and Environment

-TRACK 23 Livestock Farming: Factory farming or intense livestock farming is something that increases the production output, cutting down the production cost for commercial purpose up to a certain extent.
-Livestock are generally reared for labour and for commercial production of meat, eggs, milk and other animal products like fur, leather and wool.
-Livestock farming plays a major role in economic and social boost in the rural areas.
+TRACK 23 Livestock Farming: Factory farming or intense livestock farming is about increasing the production output and cutting down the production cost for commercial purpose up to a certain extent.
+Livestock is generally reared for labor and for commercial production of meat, eggs, milk and other animal products like fur, leather, and wool.
+Livestock farming plays a significant role in the economic and social boost in the rural areas.

 - Breeding techniques